Efforts to impeach Bill Clinton: 1997 impeachment resolution by Bob Barr

 In November 1997, Bob Barr introduced a resolution to launch an impeachment inquiry.
 The resolution did not specify any charges or allegations.
 Barr argued that Clinton had been "systematically operating outside the bounds" of the law.
-He accused Clinton of "systematic abuse of office", alleging campaign finance law violations and obstruction of congressional investigations.
+He accused Clinton of "systematic abuse of office," alleging campaign finance law violations and obstruction of congressional investigations.
 Eighteen other Republican members of the House of Representatives initially joined Barr in signing on to the resolution as co-sponsors.
 These members were Roscoe Bartlett, Helen Chenoweth, Barbara Cubin, John Doolittle, Lindsey Graham, Duncan L. Hunter, Sam Johnson, Jack Kingston, Jack Metcalf, John Mica, Ron Paul, Dana Rohrabacher, Pete Sessions, Chris Smith, Mark Souder, Linda Smith, Bob Stump, and Todd Tiahrt.
 The resolution was referred to the House Committee on Rules.

 By this time, anti-Clinton activists had collected 100,000 signatures supporting his impeachment, and had launched at least four different websites on the internet.
-Among the groups circulating petitions supporting an impeachment of Clinton was a group named the "National Impeach Clinton ACTION Committee", which was run by the far-right John Birch Society, who called for Clinton to be impeached for the 1996 United States campaign finance controversy.
+Among the groups circulating petitions supporting an impeachment of Clinton was a group named the "National Impeach Clinton ACTION Committee," which was run by the far-right John Birch Society, who called for Clinton to be impeached for the 1996 United States campaign finance controversy.

 In December 1997, conservative activist Phyllis Schlafly wrote an op-ed calling for Barr's calls for an impeachment to be heeded, arguing that an impeachment inquiry should be launched into allegations that Clinton and his vice president Al Gore had made campaign fundraising phone calls from their White House offices, as well as into the 1996 United States campaign finance controversy.

 Directly after the Clinton–Lewinsky scandal came to light, Barr ramped up his efforts to push for Clinton's impeachment, appearing regularly on television, as well as even publishing a scholarly article in the Texas Law Review on the subject.
 Barr was the first lawmaker in either chamber of the United States Congress to call for Clinton's resignation over the scandal.
 In February 1998, Barr traveled to Los Angeles, at the John Birch Society's expense, to speak to them about his efforts to impeach Clinton.
-In 1998, after the scandal broke, an additional fourteen congressman co-sponsored the resolution, three of them by early March 1998 and an additional nine in September 1998.
+In 1998, after the scandal broke, an additional fourteen congressmen co-sponsored the resolution, three of them by early March 1998 and an additional nine in September 1998.